-[C]aptivating traditions, the mixture of ancient and ultra modern, limitless shopping opportunities, and a tantalizing culinary smorgasbord are just a handful of the many aspects that make exploring Asia such a memorable experience.
+Captivating traditions, the mixture of ancient and ultra-modern, limitless shopping opportunities, and a tantalizing culinary smorgasbord are just a handful of the many aspects that make exploring Asia such a memorable experience.

-Many of the most significant cities in Asia also happen to be maritime ports, making a cruise a fantastic option to see the continent.
+Many of Asia's most significant cities are also maritime ports, making a cruise a fantastic way to see the continent.
+Here are six cities that shouldn't be missed on an Asian cruise.

 1. Singapore

 Positioned in a strategic location at the southern tip of the Malay peninsula and along the shortest water route from the South China Sea to the Indian Ocean, Singapore is the world's busiest shipping port.
-The small yet prosperous city state of 4.5 million inhabitants is also a standard stop on most Asian cruises.
+The small yet prosperous city-state of 4.5 million inhabitants is also a standard stop on most Asian cruises.

-Singapore is truly one of the world's great melting pots – a city where nearly every country from around the world is represented.
-Chinatown is a great place to observe the strong traditional influences of China in Singapore while a visit to Little India presents an opportunity to purchase spices and dine on delicious Indian food.
+Singapore is one of the world's most diverse cities, with nearly every country represented.
+Chinatown is a great place to observe the strong traditional influences of China in Singapore, and a visit to Little India offers the opportunity to purchase spices and dine on delicious Indian food.
+From neatly manicured tropical gardens to sprawling shopping centers, Singapore makes an entertaining stop.

 2. Bangkok (Laem Chabang), Thailand

 Bangkok is a diverse city that offers a little of just about everything.
-Ancient palaces and Buddhist temples coexist with modern skyscrapers and bicycle rickshaws share the road with luxury sports cars.
-Air conditioned mega shopping malls abound, yet street stalls and night markets fill the alleys.
+Ancient palaces and Buddhist temples coexist with modern skyscrapers, and bicycle rickshaws share the road with luxury sports cars.
+Air-conditioned mega shopping malls abound, yet street stalls and night markets fill the alleys.

-Since there's so much to see and do around Bangkok, it's a great idea to organize an itinerary with a specialist like cruiseabout.com.au so you can design a cruise package that suits your interests.
+One of the most sought-after activities during a visit to Bangkok is sampling delicious Thai food.
+There is so much to eat that you'll beg for more stomach space.
+Since there is so much to see and do around Bangkok, it's a great idea to organize an itinerary with a specialist like cruiseabout.com.au so you can design a cruise package that suits your interests.

 3. Haiphong (Hanoi), Vietnam

-With a mixture of Chinese culture and French colonial influence, Haiphong is an interesting city filled with Buddhist temples, Catholic cathedrals, pagodas and villas.
+Haiphong, with its deepwater port, has been a strategic commercial and trade center for hundreds of years in northern Vietnam.
+With a mixture of Chinese culture and French colonial influence, Haiphong is a fascinating city filled with Buddhist temples, Catholic cathedrals, pagodas, and villas.

 Not far from Haiphong is the more famous city of Hanoi, Vietnam's capital and second largest city.
 Established over 1,000 years ago, Hanoi is layered with history and ancient landmarks.